 When the employee re-retires, the "new pension benefit" required under Section 120.209(c) shall come with a new 5-year waiting period for COLA benefits.
+If the original benefit is used then the employee will accrue time passage credit for COLA benefits from the original date.

-(Note: For a returning separated vested member that has not received pension payments, they may rejoin the Plan and time service connection shall be automatic and the employee's pension membership date will be adjusted for the period of separation.)
+(Note: For a returning separated vested member that has not received pension payments, they may rejoin the Plan and time service connection shall be automatic and the employee's pension membership date will be adjusted for the period of separation.
+When an updated benefit is calculated, the final monthly compensation will be calculated with no gap in between the original retirement date and the reemployment date.
+The one (1) year service requirement does not apply for rehired separated vested members that never were pensioners previously.)